andy-twosticks/nebulous_stomp/md/nebulous_3.md

   does not follow The Protocol; respond_blah becomes respond_with_blah and returns a Message.

 * Message.in_reply_to now takes a Message and a hash.
 Message.from_parts is no longer a thing.
-New methods #respond and respond_protocol.
+New methods #respond and respond_protocol. to_cache is now to_h.

-* NebRequest to be removed.
+* NebRequest to be removed. *bamf*

-* NebulousStomp to have new redis_get, redis_set methods as above.
+* NebulousStomp to have new redis_get, redis_set methods as above. *bamf*

 * To facilitate testing of Listener, StompHandlerNull needs to support multiple fake messages;
-  StompHandlerNull.listen should return each and then stop.
+  StompHandlerNull.listen should return each and then stop. *bamf*

 * All of the above needs test coverage, of course. through_test needs changing to reflect the new API.